TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ??? faq "HD Bluray Tier 01 - [CLICK TO EXPAND]"

     - Groups that created encodes from the remuxes without micro-sizing them.
-    - Groups that have a minimum of GP releases.(best encode in it's class  1080p and lower)

 ??? example "JSON - [CLICK TO EXPAND]"